charan-happy/Learn_VMware/VMware_Detailed.md

            -  FT created and maintained identical to and continuously available running VM is replaced by its shadow copy, in the event of fail over situation.

+iSCSI in VMware

+iSCSI (Internet Small Computer System Interface) is a storage networking standard that allows data to be transferred over an IP network.
+In the context of VMware, iSCSI is used to connect virtual machines (VMs) to storage devices that are located on a separate physical server.
+This allows VMs to access storage resources without being directly connected to them, which provides greater flexibility and scalability.

+iSCSI works by encapsulating SCSI commands within TCP/IP packets and sending them over an IP network.
+This allows iSCSI to be used over any type of IP network, including Ethernet, Fibre Channel over Ethernet (FCoE), and InfiniBand.

+To use iSCSI in VMware, you will need to install the vSphere iSCSI Software Initiator on each ESXi host that you want to connect to iSCSI storage.
+You will also need to configure the iSCSI storage device to allow connections from the ESXi hosts.

+Once you have configured iSCSI, you can create VMFS datastores on the iSCSI storage devices.
+VMFS datastores are used to store virtual machine files.
+You can then create and deploy VMs on the VMFS datastores.

+iSCSI is a reliable and efficient way to connect VMs to storage devices.
+It is a cost-effective solution for organizations that need to provide storage for a large number of VMs.

+Memory Virtualization

+Memory virtualization is a technique that allows multiple virtual machines (VMs) to run on a single physical machine.
+Each VM has its own virtual memory address space, which is isolated from the memory address spaces of other VMs.
+This isolation is achieved through the use of hardware-assisted virtualization (HAV) or software-based virtualization (SBV).

+HAV uses special hardware features to create and manage virtual memory address spaces.
+These features include:

+Page tables: Page tables are data structures that map virtual memory addresses to physical memory addresses.
+HAV uses special hardware to manage page tables, which allows for fast and efficient address translation.
+Segmentation: Segmentation is a technique that divides memory into segments.
+Each segment has its own access rights, which can be used to protect memory from unauthorized access.
+HAV uses special hardware to manage segmentation, which allows for fine-grained control over memory access.
+SBV uses software to create and manage virtual memory address spaces.
+SBV does not require any special hardware, but it can be less efficient than HAV.

+Benefits of Memory Virtualization

+Memory virtualization offers a number of benefits, including:

+Isolation: Memory virtualization isolates the memory of each VM from the memory of other VMs.
+This isolation helps to protect VMs from security breaches and software crashes.
+Portability: Memory virtualization allows VMs to be easily moved from one physical machine to another.
+This portability makes it easier to manage and deploy VMs.
+Scalability: Memory virtualization allows multiple VMs to run on a single physical machine.
+This scalability can help to reduce hardware costs.
+Conclusion

+Memory virtualization is a powerful technology that can be used to improve the security, portability, and scalability of virtual machines.

+ "Contiguous addressable memory space" is a fundamental concept in virtualization that ensures memory isolation, efficient memory management, and optimized performance for virtual machines.
+It provides a dedicated and continuous memory space for each VM, allowing them to operate securely and efficiently within the host machine's memory resources.